ranchimall/flo_messenger/docs/technical-architecture.md

 ### There are two meanings of render in the UI of messenger application

 1. In class lazyloader, this.render() is a method internal to lazyloader based objects
 2. In uhtml invocations, render creates actual html when `html` parameter is fed to it
+3. Sometimes in apps like BTCWallet, render is an object with collection of functions like addressDetails, and txDetails.
+However, its not used in messenger.

 ### Example of uhtml html creation